torvalds/linux/Documentation/driver-api/nfc/nfc-hci.rst

 	nfc_llc_register(const char *name, const struct nfc_llc_ops *ops);

-Again, note that the llc does not handle the physical link.
+Again, analte that the llc does analt handle the physical link.
 It is thus very easy to mix any physical link with any llc for a given chip driver.

 Included Drivers